-Both schemes involve the results of one year at a time, are non-contractual, and payment has been or will be made shortly after the year end.
+Variable remuneration schemes involve the results of one year at a time, are non-contractual, and payment is made shortly after the year end.
 All payments are at the absolute discretion of the Remuneration Committee, and no elements of variable remuneration are guaranteed.